Taking Control of Goods Regulations 2013: An Introduction

-If full payment or a payment arrangement is not made during the Compliance Stage or a previous payment arrangement is broken, the case will progress to the ‘enforcement stage’ and an individual enforcement agent/bailiff will attend the property for the purpose of ‘taking control of goods’.
-This fee becomes payable at the time of attendance.
+If full payment or a payment arrangement is not made during the Compliance stage or a previous payment arrangement is broken, the case will progress to the ‘enforcement stage’ and an individual enforcement agent/bailiff will attend the property for the purpose of ‘taking control of goods’.
+This fee becomes payable when the visit is actually made……and not before !!

 If the enforcement agent is enforcing more than one Liability Order or Warrant of Control against the same debtor he may only charge one ‘enforcement stage’ fee (of £235).
 He cannot apply ‘multiple’ charges.

 Stage 3: Sale stage Fee:£110.00 (plus 7.5% of the value of the debt that exceeds £1,500.00).

 This fee shall be charged when an Enforcement Agent attends the premises to remove goods and make preparations for the sale of goods.
 It is important to note that additional charges may be applied relating to the removal (such as storage and locksmith’s fees).